Starfish-develop/Starfish/README.md

 # Speedups and improvements

-* Convert DataSpectrum orders into an np.array()
-* update ModelSpectrum to draw defaults from C.var_defaults
+* Right now, we should focus only on order 23 and get the bad region sampler to work.

+* Output, plot the sigma_matrix as a 1D slice through row=constant

 * Visualize cheb functions
 * Visualize spectrum and residuals

-* More tests for ModelSpectrum.downsample()
-* cprofile lnprob, check to see if pyFFTW wisdom and planning flags would speed things up.

 * Fix the mean of c0's to 1?
 That way c0 is just a perturbation to the mean?
 Or, should we actually be sampling in log of c0, and ensure that the mean of c0 is equal to 1?
-How would this work in practice?

-Should we just set one order to 1 at random?
+Right now we are setting the last order to have logc0 = 0.0

 Do some profiling.
-Why does stellar parameter evaluatino take so long?
+Why does stellar parameter evaluation take so long?

 Arrange base_lnprob or model sampler so that ranges and connections can be set up easily.

-It seems like the multiple order sampling leaves a bi-modal distribution of parameter space, thanks to the strong iron lines in order 24 (that are somehow incorrect).

 How does the interplay between different emcee samplers work?
 Especially when there are a different number of walkers?
 For example, after each iteration whose stellar parameters does each cheb sampler start with?
 I would think